liuyehcf/BlogSource/resources/english/dictionary/Eudic.md

 1. alpha males
 1. no spoilers
 1. in political wise, this decision was a disaster
-1. we need to consider the ethical wise when making this decision
 1. the possibilities are endless
 1. intensify
 1. fixable
 1. what’s bothering you
 1. I need more space to spread out my documents
 1. it is what it is
-1. is the food to your satisfaction?
 1. treason
 1. make so many innocent people die for no reason
 1. self acceptance